Incensed Spain threatens Argentina after YPF seizure

 Spain is due to consider its next steps at a cabinet meeting on Friday.
 But it appeared to have limited leverage over Argentina, which has proven impervious to pressure in the past.

-Repsol (REP.MC) said YPF (YPFD.BA) was worth $18 billion as a whole, and that it would seek compensation on that basis.
+Repsol said YPF was worth $18 billion as a whole, and that it would seek compensation on that basis.

 As of Tuesday's market close, YPF's market capitalization was $10.4 billion, according to Reuters data.